 You should next demonstrate your implementation using a combination of live and recorded data (the latter for activities which would be difficult to demonstrate live, such as climbing stairs).
 You should share your mobile phone screen, so that it is visible on the projector.
 Please rehearse your demonstration in advance, so that it works seamlessly on the day and note that time keeping will be strict!

-Please upload your slides to the PDIoT 20232 sharepoint site, by 09:00 on the morning of the presentation.f the demonstration.
+Please upload your slides to the PDIoT 2023 sharepoint site, by 09:00 on the morning of the presentation.

-https://uoe.sharepoint.com/sites/PDIoT2022
+https://uoe.sharepoint.com/sites/PDIoT2023

 Peer Review